 The Liberal Arts Major is a rigorous academic major, which requires students to complete an intensive course of study that includes 40 courses and at least 122 credits.

-The Liberal Arts Major is granted by special permission from the Associate Dean for Interdisciplinary and Global Initiatives.
-Please visit the office for more details.
+The Liberal Arts Major requires a plan of study outlines with a faculty advisor as part of the application process and is granted by special permission from the Assistant Dean for Undergraduate Students.
+Please visit the Office for Undergraduate Students for more details.